vadikgo/vagrant-simplecloud/README.md

 **Configuration Requirements**
 - You *must* specify the `override.ssh.private_key_path` to enable authentication with the droplet.
 The provider will create a new Simple Cloud SSH key using your public key which is assumed to be the `private_key_path` with a *.pub* extension.
 - You *must* specify your Simple Cloud Personal Access Token at `provider.token`.
-This may be found on the control panel within the *Apps &amp; API* section.
+This may be found on the control panel within the https://panel.simplecloud.ru/settings/ section.

 **Supported Configuration Attributes**